 So in our example above, if you'd sold 5 BTC at a loss and 5 BTC at a profit, you would make a net calculation as to whether you had a net profit or loss.
 If you have a net profit, you'll report this profit in box 20, if you have a net loss, you'll report this loss in box 58.

-However, if you'd bought more BTC after selling 5, you should not make your net calculation.
+However, if you had bought more BTC after selling 5, you should not make your net calculation.
 Instead, you'll need to calculate each transaction individually using the FIFO (First In First Out) cost basis method.

 There are a few crypto transactions that are tax free in Denmark, including: